Lawrence S. Bloomberg Faculty of Nursing

 • Participate in the learning activities/assignments

 Learning activities and assignments will provide opportunities for reflection and demonstration of learning.
-For this course, the learning activities include:
+For this course, the learning activities/ assignments include:

-• Three LIVE (via Zoom) sessions will take place for faculty & participants to engage with one another in a group discussion (alternative option is also available for these activities for those unable to attend)
+• Two LIVE (via Zoom) sessions will take place for faculty & participants to engage with one another in a group discussion (those unable to attend will be able to complete an alternative assignment)

-• The submission of four written learning activities.
+• The submission of two short (1-2 page) written learning activities

 EVALUATION: WHAT IS IT AND WHY BOTHER?